Tambiebarango/fs-api-gem/README.md

 )
 ```

-Then you're ready to make api calls like this:
+Then you're ready to make non-authentication api calls (api calls not related to obtaining/refreshing/revoking a token) like this:

 ``` ruby
 client.list_all_products